Table of Contents[Hide][Show]

 Follow the River & the Ocean at the Tennessee Aquarium

 Located on Broad Street in Downtown Chattanooga, the Tennessee Aquarium offers both a River Journey and an Ocean Journey.
 Innovatively designed, the River Journey traces the path of a single raindrop from the mountains to the sea.
 The Ocean Journey picks up the story showcasing sharks, stingrays, butterflies and those adorable penguins.
 And, in the River Journey, turtles, alligators and delightful river otters entertain the whole family.
 Scuba divers also interact with guests during scheduled shows.
+Definitely add this to your list of things to do in Chattanooga with kids.

 Discoveries Await at the Creative Discovery Museum